Congratulations, you’ve discovered one of Krabi’s best travel destinations. Here are my favorite things to do in Ao Nang.

 A short hike further leads to the Blue Lagoon, which to me is even more beautiful.
 The vibrant blue color of the water is due to mineral deposits, and unfortunately, swimming isn't allowed here, but it's a fantastic spot for photography.
 I recommend booking an early morning tour like the one below to avoid the crowds as it can get busy!

-5. Take a Day Trip to Phi Phi Islands
+6. Take a Day Trip to Phi Phi Islands

-The Phi Phi Islands are iconic, and for good reason– picture jungle-covered limestone cliffs dropping steeply into some of the clearest waters you've ever seen..
+The Phi Phi Islands are iconic, and for good reason– picture jungle-covered limestone cliffs dropping steeply into some of the clearest waters you've ever seen.

 I booked a speedboat tour from Ao Nang, which took us to several spots around the islands.
-Maya Bay, made famous by the movie "The Beach," was very busy but just as beatiful as I had imagined.
+Maya Bay, made famous by the movie "The Beach," was very busy but just as beautiful as I had imagined.
 Equally beautiful was Phileh Lagoon, which was a great pit stop for swimming.

 Snorkeling around Bamboo Island was a highlight for me and when choosing a Phi Phi island day trip, I recommend picking one that includes it.
 While many people choose to stay on Phi Phi Island, I recommend staying in Ao Nang or Railay instead, and simply booking a day trip to explore these islands.

-6. Kayaking in Ao Thalane
+7. Kayaking in Ao Thalane

 Ao Thalane is a hidden gem for kayaking lovers, about a 30-minute drive from Ao Nang.
 The calm, mangrove-lined waters make for an incredible, peaceful experience.